ArcaneEngineer/ECS-tutorials/part4.md

 ## Technical overview

-We will continue to use and update our specialised `componentsByIndex` concrete data and type-information array, and type information provided by our `entityArcheTypes` array.
+We will continue to use  our specialised `componentsByIndex` concrete data and type-information array to generalise the `update` system.

 We will also begin the use of _systems_.
 These are, in essence, the `update*` functions we have been using so far.
 However, they are more constrained in the way they operate, and need to satisfy _system dependencies_ in terms of components, in order to work.
 More on this shortly.